divolte/shop/issue-483.md

 ## Click on 1 photo in a category

-go to localhost:9011 and chosse a category and click a single image
+go to localhost:9011 and choose a category and click a single image

 this should result in 3 pageview messages in the `foo` topic and 3 in the `bar` topic